learndatalab/learndatalab.github.io/_pages/cimage.md

 permalink: /cimage
 ---

-## CIMAGE: Exploiting the Conditional Independence in Masked Graph Auto-encoders
+CIMAGE: Exploiting the Conditional Independence in Masked Graph Auto-encoders Jongwon Park+, Heesoo Jung+, Hogun Park*
+ACM International Conference on Web Search and Data Mining (WSDM), 2025.

 The full paper, including complete proofs and the experimental setup, can be found at this link (TBD).